jerboa88/komodo/README.md

 ### Features

 - **🏷️ Tags**:
-  - **Add**: Add custom tags like location, activity type, directionality, or difficulty to your routes
+  - **Add**: Add custom tags like location, activity type, directionality, or difficulty to your saved routes or completed activities
-  - **Filter**: Filter your saved routes to find the perfect route by including or excluding certain tags
+  - **Filter**: Filter your saved routes to find the perfect one by including or excluding certain tags
   - **Customize**: Advanced users can customize the appearance of tags and filter controls using CSS

 ### Screenshots